STEP 1: Review the Vendor Guidelines

 Do I need to pay sales tax?
 Are other licenses required?

 Yes you need to register your business and pay sales tax on all taxable products.
 It is each vendor’s responsibility to know their own personal tax requirements, and we recommend working with your tax professional to ensure that you are in compliance.
-We can not give individual tax advice, so we recommend that you refer to the Vendor Guidelines and direct any questions to:
+Please direct any questions to:

 I have participated before.
 Will I be automatically accepted again?